 - ADHD and ADD

 Mental health disorders can make it impossible to control your thoughts, feelings, and mood.
 Symptoms can make it difficult to concentrate, focus and problem solve.
 Evidence-based treatments, including medication management and an acceptance and commitment therapy in Crystal Lake Il, offers, can help you recover from a mental health disorder.
-A group therapy program Crystal Lake Il provides can also improve your communication skills and build your support network.
+A group therapy program Crystal Lake IL provides can also improve your communication skills and build your support network.
+Those struggling with both mental health and addiction can treat both simultaneously through a dual diagnosis treatment program in Northern IL.

 How Acceptance and Commitment Therapy Works